House envy: it stops you in your tracks and it makes you think….

 House envy is that aching recognition of a sense of loss.

-The difference is: wealthy people can buy in the best locations and use top architects and designers to create a perfect home.
+Very wealthy people can buy in the best locations and use top architects and designers to create a perfect home.
 And they can afford ‘people’ to maintain it so it always looks perfect.

 That feeling of envy is not all bad.